Metford railway station

 Metford railway station is located on the Main Northern line in New South Wales, Australia.
 It serves Metford in the eastern suburbs of Maitland, opening on 17 March 1995.

-Platforms & services
+Platforms and services

 Metford has one island platform with two faces.
-It is serviced by NSW TrainLink Hunter Line services travelling from Newcastle to Maitland, Muswellbrook, Scone, Telarah and Dungog.
+It is serviced by Sydney Trains Intercity Hunter Line services travelling from Newcastle to Maitland, Singleton, Muswellbrook, Scone, Telarah and Dungog.

 Transport links

-Hunter Valley Buses operate one route via Metford station:
+Hunter Valley Buses operates one bus route via Metford station, under contract to Transport for NSW: